RoyElkabetz/CityLearn-MAD-CATS/README.md

 $$ L=1-\frac{1}{8760}\sum_{m=0}^{11}\frac{\Sigma_{t=0}^{729}\Sigma_{i=0}^{4}E^{\left(i,730m+t\right)}}{\max
 \left[\Sigma_{i=0}^{4}E^{\left(i,730m+t\right)}\right]_{t=0}^{729}}\text{ }. $$

-This is somewhat cumbersome term, but let's break it down intuitively.
+This is a somewhat cumbersome term, but let's break it down intuitively.
 In the numerator, we have a sum of the net consumption over all (730) time-steps of the month $m$, and in the denominator, we have the maximum (peak) value.
-This means that this part of the utility penalizes the peak consumption, and rewards the average consumption.
+This means that this part of the utility penalizes the peak consumption and rewards the average consumption.
-To see this, we observe that wherever action we take, the sum of consumption over a whole month is more or less anyway given by the load-to-generation difference, and the peak consumption is the only thing that can be changed by the action, due to the relatively small timescale at which the battery can get drained or charged.
+To see this, we observe that wherever action we take, the sum of consumption over a whole month is, more or less, anyway given by the load-to-generation difference, and the peak consumption is the only thing that the action can affect due to the relatively small timescale at which the battery can get drained or charged.
-So, higher peak consumption means larger denominators, so lower arguments of the summation, but the leading minus sign in the utility function means that this is penalized to be higher utility.
+So, higher peak consumption means larger denominators, so lower arguments of the summation, but the leading minus sign in the utility function means that this is penalized the peak values.

-To approximate this term, we take a heuristic approach, where we use the median and max consumption of the no-op trajectory over each month as a proxy for penalizing high (candidate peak) consumptions.
+To approximate this term, we take a heuristic approach, using the median and max consumption of the no-op trajectory over each month as a proxy for penalizing high (candidate peak) consumptions.

 $$ L\approx\sum_{m=0}^{11}\sum_{t=0}^{729}\sum_{t=0}^{4}\tilde{L}^{\left(i,t,m\right)}\text{ },\text{ },\quad